 Are You Terrible at Taking Standardized Tests?
-Article Type: Quick and Dirty
+Article Type: Panic Button

 As mentioned above, the three most recognized and common standardized tests are the PSAT, SAT, and ACT.
-It’s not a SNAFU, but if you're MIA for one of these tests, your college career might be a FUBAR before it even begins.
+These exams aren't the be-all and end-all of life, but if you're MIA for one of 'em, your college career could be a struggle before it even begins.

 standardized testing just makes us feel like